Discover the nature park

 Geology

-From a distance, the stones on the Lech all look the same.
-Gray and more or less rounded by the Lech water.
+From a distance, the stones along the Lech all look the same.
+Grey and more or less rounded by the Lech water.
 But that is deceptive!
-If you take the time to look at the Lech pebbles up close, you'll...
+If you take the time to look at the Lech pebbles up close, you...

 learn more